 manipulation, yeast, and the simultaneous integration of oak at the beginning of fermentation.
 Each fermenter is unique and adds to the complexity and character of the wine.
 The intent being to smooth and hone the wine to achieve softer and more mouth coating tannins.

 Choosing the best grapes is the first step to creating an unforgettable wine.
 The grapes at Chris Daniel Winery are sourced from vineyards that Michael consults on.
 Every week, the vines and grapes are monitored during the growing season and are hand harvested at the optimal time to ensure that the grapes are of the highest quality of texture and taste.
 The grapes are then sorted to remove all stems, leaves, and any material other than the grape (MOG).
-They are sorted to limit the integration of non-berry phenolics

-and the production of aldehydes that can create bitter or herbaceous flavors within the wine.
 Further, any fruit that fails to meet the highest of standards is removed.
 Less grapes are yielded; however, the smallest number of undesirable grapes can diminish the character of the wine.

 wine so they are kept in contact with as much of the wine as possible.
 Gravity is used instead of a pump to protect the wine during transfer, because even the best pumps can damage the wine.
 Treating the wine gently is essential during this process to yield the finest results.